MolGraphBench: A Benchmark of GNN Architectures for Molecular Regression Tasks

-The SMILES strings were preprocessed for tautomer standardization, neutralization of charged species, and removal of counterions and salts using RDKit library\cite{smiles_stand}.
-Each dataset was then downsampled to 1,000 molecules.
-The datasets were divided into training (80\%) and hold-out test (20\%) sets.
-The training set was used for hyperparameter optimization and final model training, while the test set was reserved for evaluating the model performance.
-Reproducibility was ensured by fixing random-seeds for all downsampling and data split experiments.
+Physical chemistry datasets (ESOL, Lipophilicity and FreeSolv) were downloaded from the MoleculeNet database \cite{Wu2018}.
+The other two datasets, B3DB and RT were obtained from the published literature \cite{Yang2021, Meng2021}.
+For all the datasets SMILES strings were preprocessed for tautomer standardization, neutralization of charged species, and removal of counterions and salts using RDKit library \cite{Bento2020}.
+The processed datasets were randomly divided into training ($80\%$), validation ($10\%$) and hold-out test ($10\%$) \cite{Sun2025}.
+The training and validation sets were used for hyperparameter optimization and model training.
+The hold-out test set was used to evaluate the trained models with optimal hyperparameters.